AymaneChabat/Twitter-Clone/README.md

-# 🐦 X Clone: A Twitter Replica
+# 🐦 Twitter Clone: A Twitter Replica

-Welcome to X Clone!
+Welcome to X / Twitter Clone!
 This project replicates the core features of Twitter, using ReactJS, Firebase, ExpressJS, Redux, and Rest APIs.
 Whether you're looking to learn how such a platform is built or you'd like to contribute, you're in the right place.

 ![Screenshot of X Clone in action](https://firebasestorage.googleapis.com/v0/b/realchat-4fd5d.appspot.com/o/Screenshot%202023-10-04%20133109.png?alt=media&token=93bc733c-975c-48a8-b36c-c79d916fb680)
 ## 📂 Repositories